felipelima85/felipelima85/README.md

 ##

-Hello, my name is Felipe Lima (Fifa)<br/>
+👋Hello, my name is Felipe Lima (Fifa)<br/>
-I am a student of the Information Systems course at the Estácio-FIB University of Bahia - BR<br/>
+👨‍🎓I am a student of the Information Systems course at the Estácio-FIB University of Bahia - BR<br/>
 <br/>
 A little about me:<br/>
    💼- I currently work as a freelance web developer.<br/>